Dancing with the Stars (American TV series) season 7: Week 7

 Each couple performed one unlearned dance and one team dance.
 Couples are listed in the order they performed.

-Forty minutes after the October 21 results show, Julianne Hough was taken by ambulance to the hospital for increasingly painful stomach pains.
-Initially, Hough said she was taking a day off from the group rehearsal to relax and try and feel better.
-However, on October 27, she was diagnosed with endometriosis.
-She had to undergo surgery to remove her appendix on October 28, and that she would bow out of the competition until she recovered.
-Her partner, Cody Linley, was paired with Edyta Śliwińska for weeks 7 and 8 of the competition.
+Approximately forty minutes after the October 21 results show, Julianne Hough was taken by ambulance to the hospital for increasingly painful stomach pains.
+Initially, Hough said she was taking a day off from the group rehearsal to recover.
+However, on October 27, she was diagnosed with endometriosis, had to undergo surgery to remove her appendix on October 28, and that she would miss the competition until she recovered.
+As a result, her celebrity partner, Cody Linley, was paired with Edyta Śliwińska for weeks 7 and 8 of the competition.

 On October 30, Lacey Schwimmer reported that she had endometriosis as well.
-Julianne Hough's experience with the common, but painful, condition allowed Schwimmer to notice similar symptoms and be diagnosed at an early stage, enabling it to be treated without surgery or time away from the show.
+It came after Julianne Hough's experience with the common, but painful, condition allowed Schwimmer to notice similar symptoms and be diagnosed at an early stage, enabling it to be treated without surgery or time away from the show.